bitemyapp/revise/README.md

 Note: rethinkdb doesn't let you use hyphens (`-`) as part of database or table names.
 Revise won't 'fix' those names for you.

+Also note that keywords and strings are interchangeable.

 ### Lambdas

 Many queries such as `map`, `filter`, etc. support lambdas.
 Lambdas are anonymous